neilmontgomery/bowls_scorekeeper/README.md

 1. Rink assignments are still done by the drawmaster and are not done automatically.
 2. Teams could still be tied after the four ranking methods listed above.
 These ties will have to be broken by the drawmaster using ends won, etc. This situation is not common and only affects small numbers of teams.
 Entering ends won and lost for all teams just to cover this case is not worth the effort and would make the spreadsheet much larger.
-3. If the number of teams is not a multiple of 4, it is possible that teams could be drawn against each other twice in the same tournament.
-The drawmaster would need to take action to avoid this outcome.
+3. The scorekeeper warns when the same teams have been drawn against each other a second time, but it is up to the drawmaster to decided how to handle the situation.

 ## Hints for drawmasters